-Host Gina Logue’s interview with Dr. Tony Johnston, a professor in the School of Agribusiness and Agriscience, will air from 9:30 to 10 p.m.
-Tuesday, Feb.
-28, and from 6 to 6:30 a.m.
-Sunday, March 5, on WMOT-FM Roots Radio 89.5 and www.wmot.org.
+Host Gina Logue’s interview with Dr. Katherine Mangione, an assistant professor in MTSU’s Department of Elementary and Special Education, will air from 9:30 to 10 p.m.
+Tuesday, April 25, and from 6 to 6:30 a.m.
+Sunday, April 30, on WMOT-FM Roots Radio 89.5 and www.wmot.org.

 To hear previous “MTSU On the Record” programs, visit the searchable “Audio Clips” archives at www.mtsunews.com.